XiaoyuBIE1994/DVAE/README.md

 ### To add license

 '''
-Software XX
+Software dvae
-Copyright Inria [and XX if needed]
+Copyright Inria
-Year YYY
+Year 2020
-Contact : name.surname@inria.fr, ...
+Contact : xiaoyu.bie@inria.fr

-The software XX is provided "as is", for reproducibility purposes only.
+The software dvae is provided "as is", for reproducibility purposes only.
-The user is not authorized to distribute the software XX, modified or not.
+The user is not authorized to distribute the software dvae, modified or not.
-The user expressly undertakes not to remove, or modify, in any manner, the intellectual property notice attached to the software XX.
+The user expressly undertakes not to remove, or modify, in any manner, the intellectual property notice attached to the software dvae.
 '''